ros2/design/articles/151_node_to_participant_mapping.md

 Similarly to `UserData`, `GroupData` is a available in `Publishers` and `Subscribers`.
 These entities only need to communicate the GUID of the `Participant` and the `Node` name from which it was created.
-This idea can be combined with a topic just publishing the list of `Node` names, without including all the other vectors in the message.
+This idea can be combined with a topic just publishing a list of `Node` names of a `Participant`.
-Although, it is more difficult to communicate this information for `Services` and `Clients`, as they use behind the scenes just a `DDS Publisher` and `Subscriber`.

-### Which layer will be implemented in?
+Support for `GroupData` was not available in some of the `DDS-vendors` at the moment of the implementation.
+For that reason this option was discarded.

+### Implementation

 The implementation can be done in two different ways: